Charge Transport Capacity as a Probe of Resonances in Models of Many-Body Localization: Additional data on the absolute-value-state overlap of and related quantities

 \section{Additional data on the absolute-value-state overlap of $|\ket{\maxstate}| \cdot |\ket{\minstate}|$ and related quantities}

 In this section, we present additional data on the following quantities related to Sec.~\ref{sec:ctc_is_a_tight_bound}: \begin{enumerate} \item In Fig.~\ref{fig:overlap_j_01.png}, we show the analysis of $|\ket{\maxstate}|\cdot|\ket{\minstate}|$.
 In panels (a)-(d) we have the probability distributions of $|\ket{\maxstate}|\cdot|\ket{\minstate}|$ over 2000 disorder realizations.
 In panel (e), we show the disorder averaged $|\ket{\maxstate}|\cdot|\ket{\minstate}|$ as a function of $L$. \item In Fig.~\ref{fig:scatter_quench_ctcb_vs_ctcb}, we show a comparison of the CTC with predictions of quench dynamics starting from $\ket{\minstate}$ as an initial state.
 This is the counterpart to Fig.~\ref{fig:ctcb_is_tight_bound}(a) of the main text, while here, we present data for additional disorder strengths and system sizes $L=12$ and $L=14$. \item In Fig.~\ref{fig:overlap_fraction}, we show the fraction of disorder realizations with $|\ket{\maxstate}|\cdot|\ket{\minstate}|>0.9$ as a function of the CTC.
 Notably, we observe that at $\ctc\approx2$, the fraction of instances with $|\ket{\maxstate}|\cdot|\ket{\minstate}|>0.9$ is more than half of the total disorder realizations for $W=9, 12$, and close to $1/2$ for $W=8, 10$.
 As discussed in Sec.~\ref{sec:ctr_properties}, observing $|\ket{\maxstate}|\cdot|\ket{\minstate}|>0.9$ in a given disorder realization is a strong indication that the large CTC is caused by a charge transport resonance involved in a nearly perfect cat state, such as the example CTR presented in the main text of the paper in Sec.~\ref{sec:ctr_properties}.
-Thus, our conclusion here is that the example presented in Sec.~\ref{sec:ctr_properties} and the majority of the main text is representative of samples that lie inside the integer peaks of the CTC distributions of Fig.~\ref{fig:ctcb_main_results_J_01}(c). \end{enumerate}
+Thus, our conclusion here is that the example presented in Sec.~\ref{sec:ctr_properties} and the majority of the main text is representative of samples that lie inside the integer peaks of the CTC distributions of Fig.~\ref{fig:ctcb_main_results_J_01}(c).
+We also briefly note that interestingly, there seem to be anomalous peaks at large values of $\ctc$, indicating that these instances mostly have very large overlap.
+This could indicate that at these disorder strengths, a very large CTC is usually caused by a charge transport resonance.
+This is consistent with our understanding of charge transport resonances in this regime. \end{enumerate}